TUDelft-PRIME-Books/Linear-Algebra/Chapter3/Linear_Transformations.md

 \end{pmatrix}.
 $$

-In the section {ref}`Sec:MatrixOps` we will define the product of two matrices precisely in such a way that
+In the Section {ref}`Sec:MatrixOps` we will define the product of two matrices precisely in such a way that

 $$
 \begin{pmatrix}